BarcelonaTravel Guide

 Where to stay in Barcelona?

-Picking where to stay in Barcelona depends on your vacation style.
+Picking where to stay in Barcelona depends on your holiday style.
 While sightseeing is top of everyone’s list – you don’t want to miss architectural masterpieces like Gaudi’s La Sagrada Familia, or visiting the iconic Picasso Museum – consider how you’d like to unwind afterwards.
 There are many places to stay in Barcelona and each has its own vibe.
 For a lively social scene, look for accommodation options along La Rambla and around Placa Catalunya.
 Quieter evenings can be found in the Gothic Quarter or Poble Sec.
 If five-star is the only way you travel, then Eixample is your home away from home.

 The largest square in Barcelona, Placa Catalunya is considered the heart of the city – it's where many of Barcelona's main streets meet.
 Stay here and you'll be in the thick of the city, close to the buzzing social scene and popular attractions like La Rambla and the Gothic Quarter.
 The trade-off: the cost of rooms in nearby hotels tend to be a little bit higher.

 Soak up the culture and architecture of Barcelona in one of the oldest parts of the city: the Gothic Quarter.
 Let the narrow, winding streets guide you to the many laidback bars, cafes and restaurants.
-Lodgings range from apartments to boutique hotels, so there's something to suit every style of vacation.
+Lodgings range from apartments to boutique hotels, so there's something to suit every style of holiday.

 Enjoy an upbeat community feel when staying in Gracia.
 Until the 19th century, it was an independent town – a proud identity that many of Gracia's residents hold on to.
 The area attracts a bohemian and artsy crowd, so it offers a very different vibe to central Barcelona.
 Gracia is well serviced by the Metro and offers a range of guesthouses, apartments and comfortable hotels.